Access to the Libraries

 Our Support for Students, Researchers and Teachers

 Contact your subject librarian.
 We offer the same services as usual and answer e-mails and phone calls, offer teaching sessions and meetings/"book a librarian" digitally.

 If this person in unavailable, please use one of the adresses or phone numbers listed above to get in touch with the library.

 You are welcome to contact us if you, for example, need help to find literature for your degree project, if you have questions about referencing, or uploading you thesis to LUP Student Papers.
 We offer "book a librarian" meetings online.
 Contact you subject librarian via e-mail or telephone and take note of the information on our student pages.

 Our open workshops for you who are working with your term papers, thesis or essays will be given digitally via Zoom.
-For more information, dates and the link to our Zoom room check our page with our workshop programme for this semester.

 If you have general questions about our teaching support, you can send an e-mail to larandestodhtbibl.luse, if you want to book a specific online teaching session in information searching, referencing and related subjects for your students, please contact your subject librarian.

 More information about how to link to digital resources in for example Canvas, in a way that enables your students to access them from home, can be found under Linking Correctly.

 Our open workshops students who are working with their thesis or essay will be given digitally via Zoom.